 Prowers County Development, Inc. (PCDI) represents business and economic development interests within Prowers County.
 PCDI board members and staff work with City, County, State, and private industry leaders to foster new business and support expansion of businesses that contribute to economic growth.
 PCDI provides assistance to new and existing businesses with retention, relocation, and expansion needs.
 We assist in finding appropriate sites or suitable buildings based on the clients’ needs.
 We provide assistance with any necessary permitting and help new developers walk through the process of planning, zoning, incentive negotiations, and other business development issues.

-On Tuesday, April 21, 2015, we are hosting a Seminar on Prescription Drug Abuse Awareness in the Workplace.
-This seminar offers business owners and managers insight into prescription abuse by employees.
-Maureen Carney, program manager in the Workplace Prevention Department of Peer Assistance Services, will lead this 90 minute informative session.
-Carney will discuss what prescription drug abuse actually is, how employers can identify an employee that may be an abuser, and what owners and managers can do to prevent such abuse and handle issues that do arise.
-This seminar is Tuesday, April 21st at 7:00 p.m. in the Colorado Room of the Cow Palace Inn at 1301 North Main Street in Lamar.
+On Tuesday, April 21, 2015, we hosted a Seminar on Prescription Drug Abuse Awareness in the Workplace.
+This seminar offered business owners and managers insight into prescription abuse by employees.
+The Workplace Prevention Department of Peer Assistance Services presented this 90 minute informative session.
+They discussed what prescription drug abuse actually is, how employers can identify an employee that may be an abuser, and what owners and managers can do to prevent such abuse and handle issues that do arise.
 This is the first of four business practice seminars that are being offered free to members of PCDI.
-Carney will briefly highlight what will be discussed at the three future business practice seminars – employee handbook development and updating, customer service, and sexual harassment awareness and training.
-PCDI members can contact Carla Scranton to RSVP for this event at (719) 336-2384 or e-mail firstname.lastname@example.org.
+The three upcoming business practice seminars are employee handbook development and updating, customer service, and sexual harassment awareness and training.
+PCDI members can contact Carla Scranton at (719) 336-2384 or e-mail firstname.lastname@example.org to get more information on these seminars.
 If a business is not a member, they can become one by contacting Scranton as well.
 Memberships start at $100 and are based on a business’s full-time equivalency employment.

 On May 7, 2014, we hosted an Ag Succession Seminar, which focused on planning the transition of the family farm and ranch from one generation to the next, and also on intra-family communications.
 Jeffrey Tranel from CSU Extension was our featured speaker.
 We had members of five area family-owned farm & ranch operations attend and their response was very favorable on the information presented.